ststolz/Peer-Grading-Tool/README.md

 ![Sheet generation process of Peer-Grading Tool](images/sheet-generation-process-of-peer-grading-tool.gif) --
 _The intention of this animation is a fast overview.
-For learning how to use this tool, refer to section **Installation**_.
+For learning how to use this tool, refer to section **Installation**.
+The email addresses used (datster1@, ...), are placeholders for your students addresses._

 ### Create a new Google Spreadsheet